Skip to main content

 Can my existing foundation support a second story in Boise?

 It depends on when your home was built and how the original foundation was designed.
 Many Boise homes built after 1980 have continuous concrete foundations with footings wide enough to support a second story without modification.
-Older homes, particularly pre-1970 ranch houses on the Boise Bench and in Garden City, often have shallower footings or stem walls that were engineered strictly for single-story loads.
-A licensed structural engineer evaluates the foundation width, depth, rebar configuration, and soil bearing capacity during the feasibility phase.
-If reinforcement is needed, common solutions include underpinning the existing footings, adding sister footings alongside the originals, or installing helical piers at load-bearing points.
-Foundation reinforcement typically adds $15,000 to $40,000 to the project cost depending on the scope of work and soil conditions.
+Older homes, particularly pre-1970 ranch houses on the Boise Bench, in Garden City, and in parts of the North End, often have shallower footings or unreinforced stem walls engineered strictly for single-story loads.
+A licensed structural engineer evaluates footing width, depth, rebar, concrete strength, and soil bearing capacity during feasibility.
+If reinforcement is needed, common solutions include underpinning, sister footings, or helical piers at concentrated load points.
+Foundation reinforcement typically adds $15,000 to $40,000 depending on scope, soil conditions, and crawl-space access.
+We cannot tell you whether your foundation is adequate from a phone call — it requires a real evaluation.

 How long does a second-story addition take to complete?

-A typical second-story addition in the Boise area takes 4 to 8 months from permit approval to final inspection.
-The timeline breaks down roughly as follows: structural engineering and permit review takes 4 to 8 weeks, roof removal and temporary weather protection takes 1 to 2 weeks, framing the new second floor takes 3 to 5 weeks, mechanical rough-ins (electrical, plumbing, HVAC) take 2 to 3 weeks, insulation and drywall take 2 to 3 weeks, and finish work including flooring, trim, paint, and fixtures takes 3 to 5 weeks.
-The most time-sensitive phase is roof removal through framing completion, because your home is partially exposed to weather during this window.
-We schedule this phase during Boise's driest months (June through September) whenever possible and use heavy-duty tarping systems if weather threatens during construction.
+A typical second-story addition in the Boise area takes 4 to 8 months from permit approval to final inspection, plus another 2 to 4 months of design, engineering, and plan review before that.
+The construction timeline breaks down roughly as follows: roof removal and weather protection takes 1 to 2 weeks, framing the new second floor takes 3 to 5 weeks, mechanical rough-ins take 2 to 3 weeks, insulation and drywall take 2 to 3 weeks, and finish work takes 3 to 5 weeks.
+The most weather-sensitive phase is roof removal through framing completion, because your home is partially exposed during this window.
+We schedule that phase during the Treasure Valley's driest months (typically June through September) whenever possible and stage heavy-duty tarping on site if a storm threatens.

 Can we live in our home during a second-story addition?

-You can live in your home during most phases of construction, but you will need to relocate during the roof removal and framing phase, which typically lasts 3 to 6 weeks.
-During this period the existing roof is partially or fully removed, the house is open to the elements (protected by temporary tarps and weather barriers), and heavy structural work creates safety and livability concerns.
-Most Boise families arrange temporary housing with family, short-term rentals, or extended-stay hotels during this critical window.
-Once the new roof deck is sheathed and the structure is weather-tight, you can typically move back in while interior finish work continues on the second floor.
-We help clients plan the relocation timeline during the pre-construction phase so there are no surprises.
+You can live in your home during the design phase and most of the interior finish phase, but you will need to relocate during the roof-removal and framing phase, which typically lasts 3 to 6 weeks.
+During this period the existing roof is partially or fully removed, the house is protected by temporary tarps and weather barriers, and heavy structural work creates noise, dust, and overhead crane activity.
+Most Boise families arrange temporary housing with relatives, furnished short-term rentals, or extended-stay hotels during this window.
+Once the new roof deck is sheathed and the structure is weather-tight, you can typically move back in while interior finish work continues upstairs.
+We build the relocation timeline into the pre-construction schedule so you are not paying for empty rental nights.

 Will adding a second story require new siding on the entire house?

 In most cases, yes, and we strongly recommend it even when it is not structurally required.
-The new second-story walls need siding, and matching existing siding that has 15 to 30 years of UV exposure and weathering is extremely difficult.
-Even if you find the same product, the color difference between new and aged siding is noticeable.
-Re-siding the entire home during a second-story addition ensures visual cohesion, eliminates the old-versus-new mismatch, and allows you to upgrade to a more durable material like fiber cement if your original home had vinyl or wood siding.
-The incremental cost of re-siding the first floor during the project is significantly less than a standalone siding project later because the scaffolding, crew, and weather barrier are already in place.
+The new second-story walls need siding, and matching existing siding that has 15 to 30 years of Treasure Valley UV exposure and freeze-thaw cycling is extremely difficult.
+Even if the same product is still manufactured, the color difference between brand-new boards and weathered originals is noticeable from the street.
+Re-siding the entire home during a second-story addition ensures visual cohesion, eliminates the old-versus-new mismatch, and lets you upgrade to a more durable material such as fiber cement if your original home had vinyl, T1-11, or aging hardboard.
+The incremental cost of re-siding the first floor during the project is far less than a standalone siding project later because the scaffolding and crew are already in place.
+Many homeowners also refresh trim, eaves, soffits, and gutters in the same mobilization.

 What are the Boise zoning rules for building height on residential properties?